yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

     ...
 ```

-But, after some research, I discovered we must declare a User-Agent in the HTTP header
+But, after some research, I discovered we must declare an User-Agent in the HTTP header
 to be accepted by the github API.
 So we have to change the HTTP Header, and
 our code became slightly more complex: